ShawnM76/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
+      -It solves when we have global data that tons of components share and keeps it relatively clean.
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+      -Actions are something that just has an experation for something to change.
+While reducers are the real actions and change the state.
+Store is what brings Redux to be used while using other lanuages like React.
+      -It is known as a single source of truth because we want to make our components controllable.
+By default input fiels are not controllable which means it weill render data from DOM and not state.
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+      -Application state is global, while compoent state is local.
+Redux uses "stores" to hold application state.
+Which allows components anywhere in the app can access it.
+Component state just lives within that specific component and can only be updated within that component and passed down to its children with props.
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+      -redux-thunk alls us to write action creators that return a function instead of an action.
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+      -Redux probably and it might be a stupid answer but I can actually understand more whats going on.

 ## Project Set Up